caiomsouza/ai4favelas/README.md

 ### Work with us

+We need help and inspiration. <BR>

+How can AI/ML help reduce poverty and improve the lives of people living in Favelas? <BR>

+Let's use work together, please submit your ideas and how AI/ML can help reduce poverty and improve the lives of people living in Favelas.<BR>

-Please submit yourideas [here](https://github.com/caiomsouza/ai4favelas/issues/1) and how you think AI/ML could help
+Please submit your ideas [here](https://github.com/caiomsouza/ai4favelas/issues/1) and how you think AI/ML could help. <BR>